 Call Our Carnival Cruise Ship Accident + Missing Passenger Lawyers

-Our cruise ship passenger accident attorneys will continue to monitor this latest missing passenger case, and again urge Congress to step up enforcement of the law that requires implementation of man overboard systems on cruise ships.
+Our cruise ship accident lawyers will continue to monitor this latest missing passenger case, and again urge Congress to step up enforcement of the law that requires implementation of man overboard systems on cruise ships.

 If a family member or loved one has gone missing or was killed while aboard a cruise ship, contact our law offices today for a free consultation at (305) 374-0565.